Luna Steelheart

 Luna Steelheart: For sure.

-Connor McDonald: Well that’s good.
-Do you get any reactions from people who see you do drag or see you doing drag during Covid?
+Connor McDonald: That’s good.
+Do you get any reactions from people who see you do drag or see you doing drag during COVID?

-Luna Steelheart: I’ve had a lot of people that are not super familiar with the art form tell me “Oh, you should be careful, you know at least always wear your mask,” you know just give me all the precautions that I already knew.
-They had given me a lot of precautions to live by that some people urged me not to, but I was like keeping me away from performing is like taking a fish out of water and telling it to breath.
-So, I mean, and a lot of my fans that were coming to the shows, I created a larger fanbase.
-You know a lot of people love that I do it, they’re thankful that they actually have an outlet to be able to be entertained and feel connected within a time where connectivity and entertainment are kind of hard to come by due to the effects of COVID-19.
+Luna Steelheart: Um, I’ve had a lot of people that are not super familiar with the art form tell me, “Oh, you should be careful, you know, at least always wear your mask,” you know, just give me all the precautions that I already knew.
+[Coughs] Sorry, I had a dry throat.
+Um, they had given me a lot of precautions to live by, that some people urged me not to.
+But I was, like, “Keeping me away from performing is like taking a fish out of water and telling it to breathe.”
+So, I mean… and a lot of my fans that were coming to the shows, I created a larger fanbase, you know?
+A lot of people love that I do it; they’re thankful that they actually have an outlet to be able to be entertained and feel connected with in a time where connectivity and entertainment are, kind of, hard to come by due to the effects of COVID-19.

-Connor McDonald: That is understandable.
-I’m glad that you’re still able to do shows, and that you’re being precautious.
+Connor McDonald: That’s understandable.
+I’m glad that you are still able to do shows, and that you have been precautious.

-Connor McDonald: So do you have a drag family?
-Because I know that in many aspects of the world, a great drag queen usually partakes in having a family’s drag mother.
+Connor McDonald: So, do you have a drag family?
+Because I know that in many aspects of the world, a good drag queen usually partakes in having a families, a drag mother.

 Luna Steelheart: Oh, for sure.

-Connor McDonald: I’m glad because drag communities are often very helpful and I’m glad to see that pertain to your family as well.
+Connor McDonald: That’s glad because drag communities are often very helpful, and I’m glad to see that pertaining to your family as well.

-Luna Steelheart: Oh yeah.
-In drag I’m strictly she/her/hers.
-The way I look at it, I put a lot of work in to look like– to represent the females of the group so I would like to be referred to as such.
-But out of drag, I am open to any term.
-Whether it be she/her/hers, they/them/theirs, He/him/his, as long as it’s not hyper masculine such as dude, sir, bro, man, and buddy.
-Like those are just ones that kind of, I just don’t feel like I relate to those terms.
-I don’t feel like they represent me very well.
-However, it wants to be worded, but I just don’t relate to those words.
-But those are my pronouns.
+Luna Steelheart: Oh okay.
+Yeah, in drag, I’m strictly she/her/hers.
+The way I look at it is, is I put a lot of work in to look like a… or to represent the females of the group.
+So, you know, I like to be referred to as such.
+But out of drag, I am open to any term, um, whether it be she/her/hers, they/them/theirs, he/him/his, as long as it’s not hyper masculine such as dude, sir, bro, man, and buddy.
+Like, those are just ones that, kind of, I just don’t feel like I relate to those terms.
+I don’t feel like they represent me very well, however it wants to be worded, but I, I just don’t relate to those words and… but those are my pronouns.

 Connor McDonald: That makes sense.